 The cohort included 366 patients after exclusion of 16 patients due to surgery in the central neck compartment and 1 patient due to external beam radiation therapy in the head and neck region within one year after initial surgery (Figure 1).
 The median age of the derivation cohort was 56.0 [IQR, 42.0-69.0] and 32% was male (n=117) (Table 1).
 Total thyroidectomy was performed in 292 (80%) patients and 74 (20%) patients underwent a completion thyroidectomy.
 Long-term hypoparathyroidism occurred in 44 (12.0 %) patients one year after surgery.
 We observed low percentages of missing values for PTH measurements in the derivation cohort (n=19, 5.2% PTH at baseline; n=28, 7.7% PTH at 24 hours, Table 1).
 All eligible patients were included in the model development after imputing missing values.

-The model with all candidate predictors that fits the data best and is most clinically applicable includes ΔPTH, postoperative corrected calcium after 24 hours, parathyroid gland not seen, age, sex, type of surgery, and indication of central lymph node dissection (Supplemental Table 1, Supplemental Figure 3).
+The model with all candidate predictors that fits the data best and is most clinically applicable includes ΔPTH, postoperative corrected calcium after 24 hours, parathyroid gland not seen, age, sex, type of surgery, and indication of central lymph node dissection (Supplemental Table 1).
 Although it seems that ΔPTH might need to be modelled non-linearly (Supplemental Figure 1), there is no statistical evidence that the more flexible model is a better fit than the rigid model (LR test χ2=4.3, p=0.115; Supplemental Table 2).
 From bootstrapping with backward selection we observed a uniform shrinkage factor of 0.868.
 After backwards selection methods, multivariable logistic regression analysis of all 366 patients showed that ΔPTH (OR 1.08; 95% CI 1.05-1.12), corrected calcium 24 hours after surgery (OR 1.44; 95% CI 1.11-1.87), and not identifying at least one parathyroid during surgery (OR 3.94; 95% CI 1.63-9.53) were all significantly associated with long-term hypoparathyroidism (Table 2). -The model demonstrated a strong discriminatory capacity with an optimism-corrected C-index of 0.88 (CI 0.84-0.92) (Table 2).
 Internal-external validation of the model showed an overall high c-index, but poor calibration (Figure 2).
 Although ΔPTH is the most important predictive factor, 24-hour corrected calcium and the identification of one parathyroid gland during surgery were found improve the model significantly (LR-test p<0.001 see Supplemental Figure 2; C-index 0.85 versus 0.88 see Table 2).

-No patients with a PTH decrease of less than 70% in this cohort developed long-term hypoparathyroidism (Supplemental Table 3).
+No patients with a PTH decrease of less than 70% in this cohort developed long-term hypoparathyroidism or had a hypocalcemia-related readmission (Supplemental Table 3).
 In the derivation cohort, 229 (62.6%) were classified as low risk, 74 patients (20.2%) were classified as intermediate risk and 63 patients (17.2%) were classified as high risk (Table 3).
-Two (0.9%) low-risk patients were readmitted, whereas seven (9.5%) patients in the intermediate-risk group and 18 (28.6%) patients in the high risk group were readmitted (Table 3).
+Four (1.7%) low risk, twelve (16.2%) intermediate risk, and 28 high risk (44.4%) patients developed long-term hypoparathyroidism.
+Two (0.9%) low risk patients were readmitted, whereas seven (9.5%) patients in the intermediate risk group and 18 (28.6%) patients in the high risk group were readmitted (Table 3).

 Discussion